-On January 20, 2017 ("Acquisition Date"), the Company acquired all outstanding shares of Denali Sourcing Services Inc. ("Denali"), a provider of strategic procurement BPM solutions for a purchase consideration of \$39,635 (including the contingent consideration of \$6,277, dependent on the achievement of revenue targets over a period of three years and deferred consideration of \$522 payable in first quarter of fiscal 2018), subject to adjustments for cash and working capital.
-The fair value of the contingent consideration liability was estimated using level 3 inputs which included an assumption for discount rate of 2.5%.
+On January 20, 2017 ("Acquisition Date"), the Company acquired all outstanding shares of Denali Sourcing Services Inc. ("Denali"), a provider of strategic procurement BPM solutions for a purchase consideration of \$38,659 (including the contingent consideration of \$6,277, dependent on the achievement of revenue targets over a period of three years and deferred consideration of \$522 payable in first quarter of fiscal 2018), including adjustments for working capital.
+The fair value of the contingent consideration liability was estimated using Level 3 inputs which included an assumption for discount rate of 2.5%.
 The potential undiscounted amount of all future payments that the Company could be required to make under the contingent consideration arrangement is between \$0 and \$6,578.
-The payment was funded through a three year secured term loan.
+The payment was funded through a three-year secured term loan.

-During the quarter ended June 30, 2017, the Company made the payment of \$522 towards deferred consideration.
+During the nine months ended December 31, 2017, the Company made the payment of \$522 towards deferred consideration and an amount of \$976 was reduced from purchase consideration towards working capital adjustments.